sourcehut-mirrors/chawan/doc/architecture.md

 After layout is finished, the document is rendered onto a text-based canvas, which is represented as a sequence of strings associated with their formatting.

+Additionally, boxes are assigned an offset in the `render` field here, which is used when jumping to anchors.

 The entire document is rendered, and this is our main performance bottleneck right now.
 (In fact, rendering takes much longer than